Jamie Foxx tricks pre-Super Bowl gala crowd with ‘Beyoncé’

 “I’m going to go ahead and let it out of the bag right now: Beyoncé.
 Beyoncé,” he screamed as the guests at The Giving Fund’s Big Game Big Give event cheered.
 “Beyoncé from Fort Lauderdale.
 It’s not the one you were thinking, but still.”

-Queen Bey was not at the gala, which was held at a $65 million waterfront home on Miami Beach’s exclusive Star Island, but in attendance were several other celebrities, including Cuba Gooding Jr., Keegan-Michael Key, model Karolina Kurkova and “Breaking Bad” co-stars Bryan Cranston and Aaron Paul and famed filmmaker Michael Bay,who played host.
+Queen Bey was not at the gala, which was held at a $65 million waterfront home on Miami Beach’s exclusive Star Island, but in attendance were several other celebrities, including “Breaking Bad” co-stars Bryan Cranston and Aaron Paul and famed filmmaker Michael Bay,who played host.

 2001 Super Bowl MVP and Hall of Famer Ray Lewis honored fellow Hall of Famer Jim Brown with a philanthropic award.